 Ultimately, the state and HHS were not able to come to a compromise on the issue.
 New Jersey forfeited the money in February 2015 when the deadline passed, and HHS officially rescinded the funds in early May.

 The Henry J. Kaiser Family Foundation overview of New Jersey’s progress toward creating a state health insurance exchange.

-New Jersey Health Insurance Exchange
+NJ: New Jersey Health Insurance Exchange

 An overview of health exchange issues from the consumer advocacy group New Jersey Citizen Action.